rbbtz/jellyfish/README.md

 This function sets up the canvas and creates the main jellyfish object.

 6. draw():
-This function is the main loop that continuously updates
+This function is the main loop that continuously updates.